Get insider access

 4. Best Wireless Audio-Technica Headphones

 If you prefer wireless headphones, consider the Audio-Technica ATH-M50xBT2 Wireless.
 These over-ears are the second generation of the Audio-Technica ATH-M50xBT and offer versatile performance.
-They have a fairly neutral sound profile out of the box, although instruments and lead vocals lack detail compared to the Audio-Technica ATH-M50x.
-However, unlike those headphones, these have a companion app with a graphic EQ and presets, meaning you can customize their sound to your liking.
+Their name is a nod to the Audio-Technica ATH-M50x, though thanks to the in-app graphic EQ and presets, you can customize the sound more than their wired-only namesake.

-Thanks to their over 61 hours of continuous playback time, you don't have to worry about recharging them throughout your workweek.
+With over 61 hours of continuous playback time, you don't have to worry about recharging them throughout your workweek.
 They support multi-device pairing, meaning you can stay connected to your smartphone and laptop simultaneously.
 Their 'Low Latency Mode' can help reduce audio lag while watching videos or playing mobile games.
-Unlike their predecessor, they don't support aptX codec, but they support LDAC instead for high-quality wireless audio.
-You can always plug in their cable if you're making music, too.
-Their sound delivery is also sensitive to the headphones' fit, seal, and positioning on your head, so if you have thick hair or glasses, bass frequencies can come across as a bit too quiet.
+Unlike their wireless predecessor, they don't support aptX codec, but they support LDAC instead for high-quality wireless audio.
+You can always plug in their cable for virtually latency-free listening.

 See our review